 Toilets are also available in the event area.

 Address: Cologne Tower, Im MediaPark 8, 50670 Cologne, Germany

 Directions for sat-nav systems: Enter ‘Im MediaPark 8’ as your destination.
 Once there, follow the signs to find a parking space.

 Fancy a photo to remind you of your heroic exploits?
 Our photographers will be on-site all day, working tirelessly on your behalf.
 So please remember to smile!
 You can find the photos on the snapshot page.

 If you have any questions about the race, or would like more information or extra tips, please don’t hesitate to get in touch.
 You can find all our contact details here.

-Only active firefighters and personnel trained to use emergency breathing apparatus (German National Fire Service, Volunteer Firefighters, Works Firefighters, Federal Agency for Technical Relief) are eligible to compete in the firefighters category.
+Only active firefighters and personnel trained to use self contained breathing apparatus (SCBA) – National Fire Service, Volunteer Firefighters, Works Firefighters, Federal Agency for Technical Relief – are eligible to compete in the firefighters category.

 All entrants in the firefighters category must be fully fit for active service in the fire brigade or similar.